 An outdoor stage and projection system for the Bulgarian partner and stage equipment, audio, sound and projection systems for the Serbian partner were purchased.
 The partners aim to continue using the equipment for at least five years after the end of the project.
 Both partners are ensuring the sustainability of the project by budgeting for it and financing it with their own and other sources of funding.

-The common tourism promotion strategy was intended as guide for tourist agencies and organisations.
+The common tourism promotion strategy was intended as guide for tourist agencies and organizations.
 It outlines trends in local tourism and makes recommendations for future plans.
 It contains information about traditional cultural events and historical and tourist sites.

 The common online cultural calendar was elaborated to inform tourists and local residents about upcoming events and attractions, helping tourists plan their visits to the region.